DamarlaChandu/Streamflix/README.md

 Genre-based movie rows with horizontal scrolling

-Search bar with live suggestions
+Search bar in navbar with live suggestions

 Movie Details